buddhaman/tim_engine/readme.txt

 DONE:

+- Create a bit of overhang on each bodypart for the texture.
+- Make sure you only draw in the correct range when drawing on texture.
+- Add eraser.
+- Move creature drawing to rendercontext and reuse in simulation.
+- Visualization options: show lines, show texture, show ghosts.
+- Smooth lines by interpolating.
+- Draw on mousedown.
+- Adjust brush size in editor and show with tooltip.
 - Add edit mode for drawing.
 - Choose color in editor.
 - Store scale in definition to always get the right brush size.